 Within Tacoma's neighborhoods are several districts with unique vibes of their own.
-While not all of the districts are as popular, some of the better-known ones include these below.
+Although not all of the districts are as popular, some of the better-known ones include these.

-6th Avenue bysects North and South Tacoma, and is one of the best places to find nightlife, cheap or pricey restaurants, and in general fun things to do.
-While downtown Tacoma has some very nice clubs and restaurants as well, 6th Ave is more laid-back and walker friendly if you want to go bar hopping.
-It's also the center of Tacoma's breakfast scene with options ranging from the Original Pancake House to local joints like Dirty Oscar's Annex and Old Milwaukee Cafe.
+6th Avenue bisects North and South Tacoma, and is one of the best places to find nightlife, restaurants, and many fun things to do.
+Although downtown Tacoma has some nice clubs and restaurants as well, 6th Avenue is more laid-back and walker-friendly if you want to go bar hopping.
+It's also the center of Tacoma's breakfast scene with options ranging from the Original Pancake House to local joints such as Dirty Oscar's Annex and Old Milwaukee Cafe.

-Located in North Tacoma, Proctor is not large (but it's growing!), but packs a lot into a small space.
-Centered on N 26th and Proctor, the district includes stores and restaurants, Metropolitan Market, bars, shops, the historic Blue Mouse Theatre and more.
-More recently, Proctor Station brought Peaks and Pints where you can enjoy a beer and some unique food, Top Pot Doughnuts and other businesses to the area.
+Located in North Tacoma, Proctor is not large (but it's growing), but it packs a lot into a small space.
+Centered on North 26th and Proctor, the district includes stores and restaurants, bars, shops, the historic Blue Mouse Theatre, and more.
+More recently, Proctor Station brought Peaks and Pints, Top Pot Doughnuts, and other businesses to the area.
 In fact, there's a reason this is one of the most popular neighborhoods to live in.
 You'll find everything you need for daily life right within this district.

 Small, but all around awesome, the Stadium District is a great place to live or hang out.
-Cool restaurants and night spots like The Hub, The Harvester, King's Books and Doyle’s Public House are all located close to each other.
-The neighborhood is extremely walkable and you'll catch peek-a-boo water views around every corner.
+Cool restaurants and nightspots such as The Hub, The Harvester, King's Books, and Doyle’s Public House are all near each other.
+The neighborhood is walkable and you'll catch peek-a-boo water views around every corner.
 What's not to love?

-Old Town is located in North Tacoma, very close to the Waterfront.
-It is small, but has The Spar restaurant, a Starbucks and a few local businesses.
-Hanging out here with views of the water, or taking a break before you walk the Waterfront is the perfect way to go.
+Old Town is located in North Tacoma close to the waterfront.
+It's small but has The Spar restaurant, a Starbucks, and a few local businesses.
 Old Town also hosts a blues festival every summer that's always a hit.

 Surrounding Cities and Towns

 Puyallup is Tacoma’s more country neighbor.
-While it still has country homes and lots of produce that grows great in the shadow of Mt.
-Rainier, this area has also boomed in the last decade.
+While it still has country homes and produce that grows well in the shadow of Mount Rainier, this area has also boomed in the last decade.
 Planned development areas such as Gem Heights and Silver Creek are great places to look if you want cheaper real estate than Tacoma as well as larger homes.
-Along with the real estate boom in the mid-2000s came a whole lot of retail development so residents will find almost every chain store imaginable somewhere along Meridian Avenue.
+Along with the real estate boom in the mid-2000s came a whole lot of retail development, so residents will find almost every chain store imaginable somewhere along Meridian Avenue.

-Gig Harbor is located across the Narrows Bridge from Tacoma.
-It is a quiet, seaside village that has grown in recent years to include just enough retail offerings that residents don't have to come across the bridge to shop or dine unless they really want to (but at $5+ at the toll booth, you really have to want to).
-Tours of the harbor or wandering along Gallery Row are ways to enjoy what this town has to offer.
+Gig Harbor is across the Narrows Bridge from Tacoma.
+It is a quiet, seaside village that has grown in recent years to include just enough retail offerings that residents don't have to cross the bridge to shop or dine unless they really want to (but with bridge tolls, you really have to want to).
+Taking a tour of the harbor or wandering along Gallery Row are a few ways to enjoy what this town has to offer.

-Lakewood is a sprawling residential town to the south of Tacoma.
+Lakewood is a sprawling residential town south of Tacoma.
 This is where the Lakewood Towne Center is as well as American Lake.
-Living, working or playing here are all possible in this diverse town that's popular with those who live or work at JBLM for its proximity to the base.
+Living, working, or playing here are all possible in this diverse town that's popular with those who live or work at Joint Base Lewis–McChord for its proximity to the base.

-University Place (known as "UP" for short) is mostly residential, but does have some great places to walk such as Titlow Beach and Chambers Creek Golf Course (home of the 2015 US Open).
-For those shopping for a house, UP is a little more expensive than most parts of Tacoma and many of the homes date to the mid-1900s, but neighborhoods are tidy and the city is known for its strong school district.
+University Place (known as "UP" for short) is mostly residential, but it does have some great places to walk such as Titlow Beach and Chambers Creek Golf Course (home of the 2015 U.S. Open).
+For those shopping for a house, UP is a little more expensive than most parts of Tacoma and many of the homes date to the mid-1900s.
+The neighborhoods are tidy and the city is known for its strong school district.